xenify-io/litepaper/README.md

 <br>

-Introducing the Xenify Glossary, a comprehensive resource that outlines key terms and concepts essential to understanding the Xenify ecosystem and the broader world of decentralized finance.
-With a focus on clarity and simplicity, this glossary aims to empower users by bridging the gap between complex crypto jargon and everyday language.
-Explore the glossary to deepen your knowledge of Xenify, DeFi, and the innovative technologies that bring our protocol to life.
+Welcome to the Xenify Glossary, your go-to resource for understanding key terms and concepts essential to the Xenify ecosystem and the broader world of decentralised finance (DeFi).
+Our glossary aims to bridge the gap between complex crypto jargon and everyday language.
+Using everyday language and straightforward explanations, our glossary will enable you to deepen your knowledge of Xenify, DeFi, and the innovative technologies that bring our protocol to life with clarity and simplicity.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ XEN

-  - XEN is the inspirational foundation for Xenify, incorporating its innovative Proof of Partispation concept and First Principles methodology to build a groundbreaking decentralised protocol.
+  - XEN is the inspirational foundation for Xenify, incorporating its innovative Proof of Participation concept and First Principles methodology to build a groundbreaking decentralised protocol.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)